tmtsoftware/esw/docs/src/main/technical/esw-low-level-design.md

 1. WebsocketHandler - This handler contains routes corresponding to web-socket requests. e.g. `GatewayWebsocketHandler`, `SequencerWebsocketHandler`.
 Since, websocket request work on top of http protocol, routes in WebsocketHandler are handled by `HttpService` along with PostHandler routes.

-## Api, Impl and Behavior classes
+## Api, Impl and Actor Behavior Classes

 ### Api

-These classes define the contracts for external users of our application. e.g. `SequencerApi`, `SequenceManagerApi`, `AlarmApi`.
+These classes define the contracts for external users of our application. e.g. `SequencerApi`, `SequenceManagerApi` etc.

 ### Impl

-These classes has implementation to Api classes. e.g. `SequencerImpl`, `SequenceManagerImpl`, `AlarmImpl`.
-These classes can call other services to fulfil the requests or handle it using corresponding behaviour classes.
+Impl class is present at server side and implements API (service contract).
+In most of the cases, these implementations just sends local message to underlying actor which consist of all the business logic or call other services to fulfil requests. e.g. `SequencerImpl`, `SequenceManagerImpl` etc.

-### Behaviour
+### Actor Behavior

-Impl classes don't have logic to manage application state of the system, it is handled by behaviours classes.
-They use Akka Actors state machine pattern to manage state. e.g. `SequencerBehavior`, `SequenceManagerBehavior`.
+Most of the business logic and functionality resides within the actor.
+Actors are responsible for managing application state and implementing requirements specific state machines. e.g. `SequencerBehavior`, `SequenceManagerBehavior`.

 ## Codecs